ronen567/just-the-docs/docs/optimizations.md

 ![gradient decent diagram](../assets/images/gd_optimizations/nesterov-training-flow.png)

+### Notes on Momentum Performance

+Next chapter demonstrates Nesterov over 3 test cases: Moderate slop, a steeper slope and a high gradient slope.
+Similarly to Momentum, The more slope became steeper, the poorer Nesterov behavior became.
+The combination of a large learning rate with a large slope may result in an unstable response, or even chaotic as presented in the demo plots which follow.
+The adaptive learning rate algorithm perform a much better response for such scenarios.

 ## Demo - Nesterov over various Loss Function scenarios

 Plots here below present optimization execution results for 3 2D Loss functions, with weights \\(w = [w_1, w_2] \\):